briandconnelly/pushoverr/README.md

 If you encounter problems, WatchOS resets this limit overnight.

+## Features Not Supported

+pushoverr currently does not support [subscriptions](https://pushover.net/api/subscriptions), [licensing](https://pushover.net/api/licensing) (I don't use Pushover in this context, so I can't test these features), or the [open client API](https://pushover.net/api/client).
+If you'd like to see these features supported, please submit an [issue](https://github.com/briandconnelly/pushoverr/issues) or a pull request.

 ## Feature Requests and Bug Reports

 For all feature requests and bug reports, visit [pushoverr on GitHub](https://github.com/briandconnelly/pushoverr/issues).